Carnival of Space Week #73

 Fourth – AstroENGINE seeks evidence of varying radioactive decay in Cassini’s RTGs.
 Apparently the researchers pondering varying decay think Cassini’s Pu-238 might be the wrong isotopes for the job.
 Not big on beta-decay, which is a neutrino susceptible weak-force mediated decay that the researchers are studying.
 Nice to know alpha-decay can be relied on…

-2 Responses to “Carnival of Space Week #73”
+2 thoughts on “Carnival of Space Week #73”